So… I’m a millennial.

 Depending on what scale you look at, I’m the oldest possible millennial.

-As my friends would say… I’m the Gandalf of millennials.
+There’s a term for it that I’m not particularly a fan of—geriatric millennial.
+But as my friends would say… I’m the Gandalf of millennials.

 But that means I’ve been around long enough to some things, and one of those things has been the entire history of design on the internet as we know it.